jorshali/ai-for-developers/README.md

 The project contains folders with examples to support the "AI for developers, not data scientists" series.
 Each folder contains the example for that part in the series.

-- `part1`: How to Build a REST Service that calls GPT
+- [part1](part1): How to Build a REST Service that calls GPT
-- `part2`: Use JavaScript to stream LLM responses from a REST service
+- [part2](part2): Use JavaScript to stream LLM responses from a REST service
+- [part3](part3): How to setup a Vector Search with your data using JavaScript

 For each part you'll find the following documentation: